learn-co-curriculum/curriculum-team/style_guide.md

 Capitalize every word except: "a," "an," "and," "at," "but," "by," "for," "in," "nor," "of," "on," "or," "out," "so," "the," "to," "up," and "yet."

+<a name="write_jr_high"></a>

+### Write to a Junior-High Reading Level

+While beautiful prose is something that we, as writers, likely hold dear, we need to downplay that when writing technical material.
+We want the cognitive burden to be on the _learning_ not waiting for the third nested appositive in the sentence after an em-dash to be the burden.

+In effort to help this we're using readable.io to score.
+While there are some cases where using words that readable doesn't like are the right thing to do (e.g. "integrated development environment" is, well, what it is, I don't give a damn if those mean a lot of syllables that make for long sentences in their scorer).

+For READMES, target 6.x and for technical material target 7.x.
+Obviously, the lower the score the more friendly you are to the reader, but let's be reasonable.

 <a name="avoid_burying_the_lede"></a>